wp-plugins/calcfusion-for-wp/readme.txt

 == Installation ==
+You must have an existing CalcFusion account before you can use the CalcFusion Plugin.
+If you do not have an account yet, register for a Free Trial now!

 ### I. Installation

 There are 3 ways you can install the CalcFusion Plugin for Wordpress, each section below provides a step-by-step guide for each method.